 You should also talk to all of your other creditors about your situation.
 Again, the sooner you take action and discuss your financial problems with your creditors, the easier it will be to try and work out a solution.
 If the credit is covered by the National Credit Code, you can request a hardship variation for those products also.

-Here are some other options that may be that you may wish to consider if you are experiencing financial hardship.
+Here are some other options that you may wish to consider if you are experiencing financial hardship.

 Budget – Take some time to think about your income and expenses, and see if you can reduce your expenditure.
 You can use FIDO’s budget planner to help you prepare a budget and manage your income.
 There is also lots of information and tips on budgeting and dealing with debts at www.fido.gov.au